 Today, photography is open to so many possibilities it would be unfruitful and useless to try to take every facet into account, but I can’t resist thinking of these images as part of a quite affirmative whole.
 This refers to the technical skill of recording the real in its most elevated form of stupidity, allied with the ability of the person who photographs to propose readings both about the object she has chosen to eternalize, as well as about the photographic act itself.

-Text written for the solo exhibition “Biblioteca” (“Library”), at the Centro Cultural São Paulo (2008).
+The text was written by Gabriela Motta for the solo exhibition “Biblioteca” (“Library”), at the Centro Cultural São Paulo (2008).
 This exhibition won the acquisition prize at Programa de Mostras do CCSP, and nowadays the whole series belongs to its collection.

 (English version by Alice Monsell)